rbisdorff/Digraph3/docSphinx/tutorial.rst

    A random digraph instance of order 7 and arc probability 0.3

-The random digraph shown in :numref:`randomLaterality` above has no apparent special properties, except from being connected.
+The random digraph shown in :numref:`randomLaterality` above has no apparent special properties, except from being connected (see Line 3 below).

 .. code-block:: pycon
    :linenos: